 Damned if you do, damned if you don’t: Vijay Mallya's latest attack on banks

-New Delhi, Mar 28: Fugitive businessman Vijay Mallya on Thursday attacked public sector banks, a day after more than 74 lakh shares held by the fugitive liquor baron in United Breweries Holdings Limited (UBHL) were sold for over Rs 1,000 crore.
+New Delhi, Mar 28: Fugitive businessman Vijay Mallya on Thursday attacked public sector banks, a day after more than 74 lakh shares held by the liquor baron in United Breweries Holdings Limited (UBHL) were sold for over Rs 1,000 crore.

 "So much so for branding me a thief who stole PSU Bank money and ran away.
 Banks have made a substantial recovery in the past and also today.
 All included in my settlement proposal too.
 Damned if you do and Damned if you don't is how I am treated," he tweeted.

-The Enforcement Directorate (ED) said on Wednesday that the sale of 74,04,932 shares held by Vijay Mallya in the United Breweries Holdings (UBHL) Limited by Bengaluru-based Debt Recovery Tribunal fetched Rs 1,008 crore.
+The Enforcement Directorate (ED) said on Wednesday that the sale of 74,04,932 shares held by Vijay Mallya in the UBHL by Bengaluru-based Debt Recovery Tribunal fetched Rs 1,008 crore.

 Earlier this week, Mallya slammed banks for providing no assistance to pull out Kingfisher Airlines out of a similar financial mess.